Pennsylvania law banning handheld devices while driving takes effect today

 The law bans using hand-held devices while driving and this includes when stopped at a red light, in a traffic delay, or during a momentary stop.

-Phones can still be used in hands-free technology is in place, allowing drivers to use GPS, be on a phone call, or listen to music.
+Phones can still be used if hands-free technology is in place, allowing drivers to use GPS, be on a phone call, or listen to music.

 One exception in the law allows drivers who are experiencing an emergency situation to call law enforcement or emergency services.